 Create hiring and retention plan that focus on diversity by hiring African American faculty, students, and staff.

 The purpose of this qualitative descriptive study was to explore how African American alumni describe the contributions of African American faculty and peers on goal setting, self-motivation, and ongoing persistence at PWIs in the South Atlantic Region of the United States of America.
 Future research into this field is recommended by multiple different research studies such as D’Amico and Fruiht (2020) and Griffith et al. (2017).
-Both researchers recommended future research to understand on-campus social support in predicting students’ ability to persist and succeed in college and to show students perform better when they have a connection with their professor and peers.
+Both pairs of researchers recommended future research to understand on-campus social support in predicting students’ ability to persist and succeed in college and to show how students perform better when they have a connection with their professor and peers.

-This research found that participants felt that that African American faculty and peers contributed to their success at their PWI.
-The research also showed that each participants stated the having a sense of belonging contributed to their decision to persist at their PWI.
-This research did not provide a new theory however this research involved an analysis of the phenomenon to show the importance of diversity of African American faculty and peers and the contributions they make to African American students at PWIs which further close the gap or problem space within the research.
+This research found that participants felt African American faculty and peers contributed to their success at their PWI.
+The research also showed that each participant stated having a sense of belonging contributed to their decision to persist at their PWI.
+This research did not provide a new theory; however, this research involved an analysis of the phenomenon to show the importance of diversity of African American faculty and peers and the contributions they make to African American students at PWIs which further close the gap or problem space within the research.